Plisp/st/README.md

 # st
-Fork of st with patches
+Fork of st with patches.
 Alpha is not applied as it breaks iso14755